virtualeconomy/ledger-app-vsystems/README.md

 pip install ledgerblue
 ```

 On Linux you need to create a set of udev rules to allow device access.
-To grand access permision, you need run:
+To grant access permision, you need run:

 ```
 sudo groupadd plugdev